nuejs/nue/packages/nuejs.org/blog/introducing-glow/index.md

 ## Glow + Nue = Next level
 [Nue](/) is a web framework for UX developers and other design-minded people.
 As of today, it has built-in support for Glow.
-You can do things like this inside your markdown content:
+You can do things like the following in your Markdown content:

 [codeblocks.codestack.larger captions="Content *YAML* | Styling *CSS*"]